Bayes Calculations from Quantile Implied Likelihood: Illustrations of QIL

+The bottom row of Figure 1 presents the computation times, which took only a few sections for each simulation condition $(n$, $d(\epsilon))$.
+Naturally, the time was shown to be a monotone increasing function of $d(\epsilon)$, the number of quantiles for QIL.
+The results of the simulation study suggests that $d(.01)$ provides the best default choice, considering both the RMSE\ and computation time of QIL.
+Therefore, in the sequel, QIL\ will often be constructed from $d(.01)$ or all $d(0)=n$ quantiles.

-This data set contains $65\,533$ observations of the pollutant sulfur dioxide, measured in ppb/100 concentration, obtained from hourly measurements collected at the Marylebone (London) air quality monitoring supersite between 1st January 1998 and 23rd June 2005 (Carslaw \&\ Ropkins, 2012).
-This data set was used to illustrate the models for univariate iid data (Tables 1 and 2).\ They include the normal \textrm{N}$(\mu,\sigma^{2})$ model assigned normal inverse-gamma prior pdf $\exp[-\mu^{2}/(2\sigma^{2}10^{2})-\sigma^{-2}]$, and the $g$-and-$k$ and $g$-and-$h$ distributions each assigned either a flat prior $\pi(\boldsymbol{\theta})\propto1$ (for QIL\ applications) or assigned independent uniform prior distributions with large variance (for ABC applications).
+Next, to further illustrate QIL, we analyzed the \texttt{Sulfur} data set using the Bayesian normal \textrm{N}$(\mu,\sigma^{2})$ model, assigned a conjugate normal inverse-gamma prior $\pi(\boldsymbol{\theta})\propto\exp [-\mu^{2}/(2\sigma^{2}10^{2})-\sigma^{-2}]$.
+This data set, available in the R software package \texttt{Openair} \citep{CarslawRopkins12} , contains $n=65\,533$ observations of the pollutant sulfur dioxide, measured in ppb/100 concentration.
+They were obtained from hourly measurements collected at the Marylebone (London) air quality monitoring supersite between 1st January 1998 and 23rd June 2005.